BialySztorm/1z10-POLSL/README.md

 ---

 ## 📖 Project Description
-**1z10** is a cross-platform application that supports the management of academic projects.
-The project leverages the capabilities of .NET MAUI, enabling the creation of applications that run on Windows, macOS, Android, and iOS.
+**1z10** is a cross-platform game inspired by the Polish TV quiz show "Jeden z Dziesięciu."
+Players answer questions from various categories.
+The game leverages the capabilities of .NET MAUI to provide a seamless experience across Windows, macOS, Android, and iOS.

 ---